captainkuromaru/bookmark/README.md

 ## process

 I intend to use simple development process of MoSCoW, to keep on track of releasing the first version.

+### v.
+0.1
+This is going to be very rough draft of the system, with almost no design decisions.
+You can think of it as a proof of concept.
+(Imagine form with a few fields and a button... and then a list of your bookmarks)